Dr. Richard Conn Henry | Director

 Alex de la Vega

-Alex de la Vega has been an Observatory Fellow since 2020.
-He is a graduate student at the Johns Hopkins University in the Department of Physics and Astronomy.
-His research focuses on the physical processes that end star formation in galaxies, and more broadly how to understand galaxy evolution through interpreting their spectral energy distributions.
+Alex de la Vega was an Observatory Fellow from 2020-2021 as a graduate student at the Johns Hopkins University in the Department of Physics and Astronomy.
+His research focused on the physical processes that end star formation in galaxies, and more broadly how to understand galaxy evolution through interpreting their spectral energy distributions.
 Alex graduated in summer 2022, congratulations Alex!!

 Jacob Hamer was an Observatory Fellow during 2019-2020.
-He is a graduate student at the Johns Hopkins University in the Department of Physics and Astronomy.
-His research focuses on the evolution of exoplanetary systems.
+As a graduate student at the Johns Hopkins University in the Department of Physics and Astronomy, his research focused on the evolution of exoplanetary systems.
 Jacob graduated in summer 2022.
 Congratulations, Jacob!

 The Johns Hopkins University